 "China City Flame," Bill's "film noir" crime short story about Los Angeles in 1939, appears in Asian Pulp, an anthology of original stories about characters of Asian descent.

 (See an excerpt, below)

-"China City Flame" is especially meaningful because it's his first published short story without fantasy or science fiction elements.
+"'China City Flame' is especially meaningful to me because it's my first published short story without fantasy or science fiction elements.

 "The story's background is historically accurate.
 The plot offers a 'secret history' after the original Chinatown of Los Angeles was leveled to make room for the L.A.
 Union Station, and two communities—'New Chinatown' and 'China City' —were created nearby.
 In our real history, China City was burned that year.
 So this is my fictional take on what might have happened ...."